tthcodes/Mastermind/README.md

     MONGODB_URI=your_mongodb_uri
     SESSION_SECRET=your_session_secret
   ```
-  ❗️**NOTE**: It's important to add your '.env' file to your .gitignore file if you plan on committing your code to public repositories.❗️
+  ❗️**NOTE**: Be sure to add your '.env' file to your .gitignore file if you plan on committing your code to public repositories❗️

 4. Build and start the application:
 ```bash